Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

   sth_data$spend <- as.vector(spend) * sth_data$tickets
 ```

 The function `f_calculate_spend` uses the `rnorm()` function.
 This function accepts a mean and standard deviation argument that allows us to sample a number on a specific normal distribution.
-Once again, we could have generalized this function a little more, but since it's just a helper function with one purpose we hardcoded our numbers into it.
+Once again, we could have generalized this function a little more, but since it's just a helper function with one purpose we hard-coded our numbers into it.

 ```r